 To get up for suhur is not regarded as niyyah for all kinds of fasting.
 However, if the person who gets up for suhur remembers fasting and makes niyyah for fasting, or if he gets up for suhur with the intention of fasting, his niyyah becomes valid.

 If a person avoids eating during dawn fearing that his fasting may be invalidated, this act is regarded as niyyah.

 1. Tecrid-i Sarih Tercemesi, I /1.

 2. Bayhaqi, Sunanul-Kubra, IV/20.

 - How to make niyyah (intention) for performing missed fasting?

-- What is the form, decree and time of intention for fasting?
-Is the time of intention the same for fard (obligatory) and nafilah (supererogatory) fasting?
+- What is the way, decree and time for the intention (niyyah) of fasting?
+Is it permissible to make intention after imsak?
+Does the time of niyyah change according to fard or nafilah fasting?